rotki/docs/usage-guides/customization.md

 ## Accounting Settings

+> [!TIP]
+> For a detailed explanation of what each accounting option does (with worked examples), see [Accounting Rule Options Explained](/usage-guides/accounting-rules).

 ![Customizing the accounting rules](/images/sc_accounting_custom_rule.png)

 In the accounting menu, you can customize application settings related to accounting calculations.
 These settings will affect the PnL report calculations.